ricardoom/dominotrono/content/portfolio/nypl-redesign.md

 {{< /image_wrapper >}}

+The library contracted Portland-based design studio Second Story to consult and lead the overhaul of NYPL's main website.
+In close collaboration with Second Story, I lead our in-house efforts towards the design and implementation of their recommendations.
+In that role, I expanded and refined the visual and experience design to meet the library's standards for accessibility and progressive enhancement.

+In my role as design lead, my primary task was to provision the front end team with complete layout specifications for all device viewports, necessary SVG iconography, and, web typography specifications.

-In close collaboration with the Portland based design studio Second Story.
-Displayed below are comps for the NYPL home page at various points in the process of redesign.
-I helped steer the project towards a more accessible structure.
-Much of my work centered around fine tuning of the layout in React and SASS.
-Worked closely with the front end team to implement iconography and type.
-Worked through a wide variety of potential use cases and scenarios with respect to patron devices, cultural background and interests.
+The team worked diligently and thoroughly through a wide variety of potential use cases and scenarios concerning patron devices, educational and cultural background, and interests.

 {{< image_wrapper class="portfolio-image-wrapper" >}}